lamhq/tech-notes/pages/devops/aws/networking/route53/routing-policices.md

 Allows you to split your traffic based on different weights assigned.

 > For example, you can set 10% of your traffic to go to `us-east-1` and 90% to go to `eu-west-1`.

-## Health Checks

-You can set health checks on individual record sets.

-If a record set fails a health check, it will be removed from Route 53 until it passes the health check.

-You can set SNS notifications to alert vou about failed health checks.

 ## Failover Routing Policy